zyz3413/skills-github-pages/_posts/Comments on Lippmann and Rasmussen.md

 There is a sloppiness when it comes to intercepts.
 They write, "Horizontal intercepts are also called zeros, or roots of the function."
 So are horizontal intercepts points or are they numbers?
 In example 6 below, the intercepts are points.

+Section 3.2 Quadratic Functions

+Short run Behavior: Vertex

+Short run Behavior: intercepts

+p.174 In deriving the quadratic formula, the authors make the familiar gap of taking square roots of both sides, without explaining what happens if $b^2-4ac<0$.
+They should say that the expression on the botto of the page shows that if $b^2-4ac<0$, the equation has no real solutions.
+Then if $b^2-4ac \ge 0$, we are allowed to take square roots.